mpaland/printf/README.md

 Using the standard libc printf may pull **a lot** of unwanted library stuff and can bloat code size about 20k or is not 100% thread safe.
 In this cases the following implementation can be used.
 Absolutely **NO dependencies** are required, *printf.c* brings all necessary routines, even its own fast `ftoa` (float), `ntoa` (decimal) conversion.

-If memory footprint is really a critical issue, floating point and 'long long' support and can be turned off via the `PRINTF_FLOAT_SUPPORT` and `PRINTF_LONG_LONG_SUPPORT` compiler switches.
+If memory footprint is really a critical issue, floating point and 'long long' support and can be turned off via the `PRINTF_SUPPORT_FLOAT` and `PRINTF_SUPPORT_LONG_LONG` compiler switches.
 When using printf (instead of sprintf/snprintf) you have to provide your own `_putchar()` low level function as console/serial output.